umijs/umi/packages/af-webpack/README.md

 Options:

-* `webpackConfig`: the webpack config
+* `webpackConfig`: The webpack config
-* `extraMiddlewares`: extra middlewares for webpack-dev-server, based on express
+* `extraMiddlewares`: Extra middlewares for webpack-dev-server, based on express
-* `beforeServer`: the function to execute before dev server is started
+* `beforeServer`: The function to execute before dev server is started
+* `beforeServer`: The function to execute after dev server is started
+* `onCompileDone`
+* `onCompileInvalid`
+* `proxy`: The proxy config which will pass through to webpack-dev-server

 ### af-webpack/build